giantswarm/docs/src/content/reference/web-interface/app-catalog.md

 ### Viewing all App Catalogs

 Our web interface lets you browse the App Catalogs installed on your Control Plane.
-Click on "Apps" in the navigation menu.
-The "Apps" link will only be visible if your Control Plane has at least one App Catalog installed on it.
+Click on "App Catalogs" in the navigation menu.
+The "App Catalogs" link will only be visible if your Control Plane has at least one App Catalog installed on it.

-The screenshot below shows what the "Apps" page looks like with two app catalogs
+The screenshot below shows what the "App Catalogs" page looks like with two app catalogs
 installed:

 ![app-catalogs](../app-catalogs.png)